avalcarcel9/rtapas/vignettes/tapas-vignette.md

 #> 2 upper  2280.
 0.153
 ```

-With this model, we can use this model to predict on subjects that are not included in the training data set.
+We can use this model to predict a subject-specific thresholds, create a segmentation mask using this threshold, and create a segmentation mask using the group-threshold for a subjects not included in model training.

-# Predict a Subject-Specific Threshold Using TAPAS
+# Load Testing Data

-## Load Testing Data
+To use the data throughout the testing of the model we will initialize the remaining 5 gold standard masks, 5 probability maps, and 5 brain masks not used in the training procedure into a list.

-To use the data throughout the testing of the model we will initialize the 5 gold standard masks, 5 probability maps, and 5 brain masks into a list.
+## Testing Gold Standard Masks

-### Testing Gold Standard Masks
+The gold standard masks are all saved as `gs#`.
+We will use the last 5 to train the TAPAS model.

 ```r